 Modification of a Child Support Obligation

-Parties can also request that a child support order be modified at any time if there has been a change in circumstances since the date of the entry of the current order.
-They should submit their request to the CSEA in writing and set forth the reasons for the request, including describing the change in circumstances.
+Parties may also request that a child support order be modified at any time if there has been a substantial and material change in circumstances since the date of the entry of the current order.
+They should submit their request to the CSEA in writing and set forth the reasons for the request, including describing the substantial and material change in circumstances.
 The CSEA then begins administrative proceedings to modify it.

 CSEA serves both parents with a proposed administrative order for modification of the child support amount.

 Each parent then has an opportunity to request a hearing to contest the proposed order.
 If a parent requests a hearing within the time period allowed, a hearing is scheduled and conducted.

 Issues that may be addressed at a modification hearing include:

 - how circumstances have changed since the current order was issued

 - actual income or income earning ability of the parents

 - verified cost of the child(ren)’s medical insurance premiums paid by either parent (over and above the premium cost for the parent)